makersinchicago/makersinchicago.org/directory/young-makers/ymca-greenhouse-makerlab.md

 847-296-3376

 **AUDIENCE**
-All ages with a focus of youth.
+All ages with a focus on youth.
 Programs broken into:
 * Kindergarden
 * Ages 4-6